TeddyGavi/DSA-and-Algorithms/notes/08_Intermediate_Sorting.md

   - j and i start at 0
   - while there are still values we haven't looked at
     - compare the values of the first array to the second array
-      - if the value if smaller than push the value into the first array
+      - if the value is smaller than push the value into the first array
       - otherwise, push the value of the second array into the results array

 - now we have the merge function